m-laprise/llamaparty/step_by_step_resources.md

 * [Tips for Working with HF on Princeton's Research Computing Clusters](https://researchcomputing.princeton.edu/support/knowledge-base/hugging-face)
   * Avoid memory and storage issues on the HPC cluster
 * [Non-engineers guide: Train a LLaMA 2 chatbot (HF blog)](https://huggingface.co/blog/Llama2-for-non-engineers) by Andrew Jardine and Abhishek Thakur
-  * How to fine-tune a LlaMa model for chat without writing any code (this is more of an "at-home" version for those without access to high-performance computing and/or without coding experience)
+  * How to fine-tune a Llama model for chat without writing any code (this is more of an "at-home" version for those without access to high-performance computing and/or without coding experience)

 Datasets for fine-tuning: